Find Affordable College Courses

 Greenville, SC

-Bob Jones University landed the #8 spot in the 2023 rankings for the most popular master’s degree English language and literature programs.
-Located in the small city of Greenville, Bob Jones University is a private not-for-profit school with a small student population.
+Bob Jones University came in at #8 in this year’s edition of the Most Popular English Language & Literature Master’s Degree Schools in South Carolina ranking.
+Located in the small city of Greenville, Bob Jones University is a private not-for-profit college with a small student population.

 Best English Language & Literature Colleges in the Southeast Region